-Of these five CCR units, CPS Energy currently only operates three units at the Calaveras Power Station: Evaporation Pond, Fly Ash Landfill, and the SRH Pond.
-Although the J.T.
-Deely Power Plant ceased operation at the end of December 2018 and sluiced bottom ash is no longer being received at the Bottom Ash Ponds (BAPs), the BAPs will continue to be monitored until the units have undergone closure.
-The location of each CCR unit is shown on Figure 1.
+Of these six CCR units, CPS Energy currently only operates three units at the Calaveras Power Station: the FAL, the SRH Pond, and the PDP.
+As of the date of this CPC Plan, sluiced bottom ash is no longer being received at the Bottom Ash Ponds (BAPs) and the BAPs are undergoing closure.
+Also, as of the date of this CPC Plan, the EP is no longer receiving CCR nor non-CCR waste streams and the EP is undergoing closure.
+The location of each CCR unit is shown in Figure 1.